James M. Acton

 James M. Acton is a British academic and scientist.
 He is co-director of the Nuclear Policy Program at the Carnegie Endowment for International Peace.

 Early life

 Acton was awarded his PhD in theoretical physics at Cambridge University.

 Political views

 In July 2024 signed an open letter against inviting Ukraine into NATO.

 Career

-Acton was a member of the faculty of the Department of War Studies at King's College, London.
+Acton was a member of the faculty of the Department of War Studies at King's College London.

-Acton's research projects have included analyses of IAEA safeguards in Iran, verifying disarmament in North Korea and preventing novel forms of radiological terrorism.
+Acton's research projects have included analyses of International Atomic Energy Agency safeguards in Iran, verifying disarmament in North Korea and preventing novel forms of radiological terrorism.

 Fukushima

 In the context of the Fukushima I nuclear accidents, Acton was able to distill a succinct analysis which was widely reported.